min2ha/ukwa-site/content/target/52016/index.en.md

   "subject": "Religion/Theology"
 }

-# Church of St. Michael, Framlingham, with All Saints Saxtead

 St Michael’s is the parish church for Framlingham, and we have close links to All Saints Saxtead, an adjoining parish to the north west of our small historic market town.